Leslie H. Sabo Jr.: Early life

-Sabo was born in Kufstein, Austria on 22 February 1948 to Elizabeth and Leslie Sabo Sr., who had been members of an upper-class Hungarian family.
+Sabo was born in Kufstein, Austria, on 22 February 1948 to Elizabeth and Leslie Sabo Sr., who had been members of an upper-class Hungarian family.
 Leslie Jr. had one brother, George, who was born in 1944, as well as a second brother who had been killed in World War II bombings at the age of one.
 With the post-World War II occupation of Hungary by the Soviet Union, Sabo's family lost their fortune in the war and, upon realizing Communism would be installed in Hungary long-term, they left the country permanently.

 The Sabo family moved to the United States in 1950 just after Sabo turned two years old.
 Leslie Sr., who had previously worked as a lawyer, attended evening classes to become an engineer in the United States.
-The family moved to Youngstown, Ohio and lived there for a short time before moving to Ellwood City, Pennsylvania, as Leslie Sr. followed a job at Blaw-Knox Corp.
+The family moved to Youngstown, Ohio, and lived there for a short time before moving to Ellwood City, Pennsylvania, as Leslie Sr. followed a job at Blaw-Knox Corp.
 Growing up, Sabo's father stressed discipline and patriotism.
 Sabo graduated from Lincoln High School in 1966 and briefly attended Youngstown State University before dropping out and working at a steel mill for a short time.
 He was described by friends and family as an affectionate and "kind-hearted hometown boy" who was easygoing and always in good humor.
 He enjoyed billiards and bowling.

 Military career

-Sabo was drafted into the United States Army in April 1969 and sent to Fort Benning, Georgia for basic combat training.
+Sabo was drafted into the United States Army in April 1969 and sent to Fort Benning, Georgia, for basic combat training.
 While on leave he married Rose Sabo-Brown (née Buccelli), the daughter of a World War II veteran and Silver Star Medal recipient, whom he had met in 1967.
-He attended advanced individual training in September and October of that year, followed by a honeymoon trip to New York City, New York.
-Sabo was assigned to Bravo Company of the 3rd Battalion, 506th Infantry Regiment, U.S. 101st Airborne Division and was known to enjoy his time in the military, preferring the environment of discipline and camaraderie.
+He attended advanced individual training in September and October of that year, followed by a honeymoon trip to New York City.
+Sabo was assigned to Bravo Company of the 3rd Battalion, 506th Infantry Regiment, U.S. 101st Airborne Division, and was known to enjoy his time in the military, preferring the environment of discipline and camaraderie.

 In January 1970 Sabo and his unit departed for Vietnam to fight in the Vietnam War and he began corresponding with his wife regularly via letter.
 The unit came into contact with North Vietnamese troops frequently for the first several months of its deployment, but most of these were small hit-and-run attacks.
 On 5 May 1970 Sabo's platoon was attached to the U.S. 4th Infantry Division for a secret mission into Cambodia and dropped into the country on a UH-1 Huey helicopter.
 They were to conduct a series of interdiction missions against the Ho Chi Minh Trail with the assistance of heavy air support.
 For five days they came into constant, heavy contact with North Vietnamese forces that were often of superior size.